-- regularly and strategically review the structure, size and composition (including the skills, gender, age, qualification, (a) experience and diversity) of the Board and Board Committees; - (b) identifying and nominating candidates to fill Board vacancies as they occur; - requesting nominated candidates to disclose any existing or expected future business interests that may lead to a (c)conflict of interest.
-This disclosure is included in any recommendation to the Board; - (d) sending the newly-appointed Director a formal appointment letter which clearly sets out his roles and responsibilities, authority, and the Board's expectations in respect of his time commitment as a Director of the Company; - (e) recommending the membership of the Board Committees to the Board; - (f) reviewing the independent status of Non-Executive Directors (in accordance with Catalist Rules 406(3)(d)(i), (ii), and (iii) of the SGX-ST, and the Provision 2.1 of the Code) and that of the alternate Director, if applicable, annually, or when necessary, along with issues of conflict of interest; - developing the performance evaluation framework for the Board, the Board Committees and individual Directors and (g) propose objective performance criteria for the Board, the Board Committees and individual Directors;

-- (h) recommending that the Board removes or reappoints a Non-Executive Director at the end of his term, and recommending the Directors to be re-elected under the provisions of the Company's Constitution on the policy of retirement by rotation.
+- (b) identifying and nominating candidates to fill Board vacancies as they occur; - (c) requesting nominated candidates to disclose any existing or expected future business interests that may lead to a conflict of interest.
+This disclosure is included in any recommendation to the Board; - (d) sending the newly-appointed Director a formal appointment letter which clearly sets out his roles and responsibilities, authority, and the Board's expectations in respect of his time commitment as a Director of the Company; - (e) recommending the membership of the Board Committees to the Board; - (f) reviewing the independent status of Non-Executive Directors (in accordance with Rules 406(3)(d)(i), (ii), and (iii) of the Catalist Rules of the SGX-ST, and the Provision 2.1 of the Code) and that of the alternate Director, if applicable, annually, or when necessary, along with issues of conflict of interest; - (g) developing the performance evaluation framework for the Board, the Board Committees and individual Directors and propose objective performance criteria for the Board, the Board Committees and individual Directors; - (h) recommending that the Board removes or reappoints a Non-Executive Director at the end of his term, and recommending the Directors to be re-elected under the provisions of the Company's Constitution on the policy of retirement by rotation.
 In making these recommendations, the NC considers the Director's performance, commitment and his ability to continue contributing to the Board; - (i) reviewing other directorships held by each Director and deciding whether or not a Director is able to carry out, and has been adequately carrying out, his duties as a Director; - (j) identifying and developing training programmes/schedules for the Board and Board Committees and ensuring all Board appointees undergo appropriate induction programme; - (k) reviewing and ensuring that there is a clear division of responsibilities between the Chairman and CEO of the Company in place; - (I) reviewing with the Board its succession plans for the Board Chairman, Directors, CEO and KMP of the Company; - (m) keeping up to date with developments in corporate governance initiatives, changes to relevant legislations, strategic issues and commercial changes that may affect the Company and the industry in which it operates; and - (n) undertaking such other functions and duties as may be required by the Board under the Code, statute or the Catalist Rules of the SGX-ST (where applicable).